 I’m a huge introvert, like really huge, and I think that people are often surprised to hear that about me.
 I often get pretty anxious in large social and group settings, and I tend to adopt some of the textbook behaviors of introversion and it’s association with ADHD.

 Growing up, and being unsure of oneself in the world can be a scary thing.
-I grew up liking all sorts of varieties of music, but I was afraid to listen to a lot of it out in the open, especially around my peers, even some family and friends.
-I was afraid that by listening to dance music, certain artists, certain genres, that it would put me at risk for being labelled as being a gay, a homosexual, or the dreaded label of being a “faggot”.
+I grew up liking all sorts of varieties of music but I was afraid to listen them out in the open.
+I was afraid that listening to dance music would put me at risk for being labelled as gay, as if it was a bad thing.

-A lot has changed since then.
-I’m no longer afraid to pick and choose what music I listen to out in the open, or worry about what people will think of me when I do.
+A lot has changed since then and i’m no longer afraid to pick and choose what music I listen to out in the open, or worry about what people will think of me when I do.
 Instead I get to play and share the music I want to listen to, and I think I’ve earned the responsibility to share and express that to anyone who chooses to hear me when I’m out Dj’ing a show.

-I find in the DJ industry, the genre of music a performer chooses to adopt inevitably becomes branded into their very image.
-I find it’s also one of the core questions that tends to get asked quite a bit when meeting other performers and promoters, as though as the response cultivates how the rest of your conversation is going to go.
-Whether or not this holds true for some, or couldn’t be farther from the truth for others, for me, how and what I choose to play to a crowd stems from what I was afraid to listen to openly all those years ago.
+I find in the DJ industry the genre of music a performer chooses to adopt inevitably becomes branded into their very image.
+I find it’s also one of the core questions that’s asked quite a bit when meeting other performers and promoters, as though as the response cultivates how the rest of your conversation is going to go.
+Whether or not this holds true for some or couldn’t be farther from the truth for others, what I choose to play to a crowd stems from what I was afraid to listen to openly all those years ago.

-Dj’ing isn’t just a part-time job, it’s also how I direct and focus my energy into something that I can create and be proud of.
-To allow my mind to focus on something in the moment, which can be very handy for someone like me who tends to affix the majority of their gaze to the horizon.
+Dj’ing isn’t just a part-time job, it’s also how I direct my energy into something that I can create and be proud of.
+It allows my mind to focus on something in the moment, which can be very handy for me since I tend to affix most of my gaze to the horizon.

-The House of Dj Danthrax doesn’t necessarily represent my choice in the genre of music I associate myself with, although I admit it does have a nice play on words.
-Dj’ing is my outlet.
-It’s how I express the part of me that longs to be around people that the other part of me tends to gravitate away from.
-It’s my way of reaching out, an invitation if you will, to share with you a little bit about me.
+The House of Dj Danthrax doesn’t necessarily represent my choice in the genre of music I associate myself with, although I admit it does have a nice play on words….
+Dj’ing is my outlet, it’s how I express the part of me that longs to be around and feel comfortable around other people.

 Thanks for reading.